 A project reference is a property that you can set for a project so that all or some of the project items can be referenced by another project.

-When one project references another, the items (Jobs, Metadata, Business Modeler and so on) in the referenced project are available for reuse.
+When one project references another, the items (Jobs, Metadata and so on) in the referenced project are available for reuse.

-When one project is stored on GIT, its items are structured in master and branches so that the reference can be established at either levels to provide more flexibility in project usability.
+When one project is stored on GIT, its items are structured in main and branches so that the reference can be established at either levels to provide more flexibility in project usability.

 - You need to have read-write access to the projects only for migration purposes upon migrating to a new version or applying a patch.

 - define two or more branches of a project as references to another project.

 - create a cycle of references between two projects.

 - have project items (Jobs, Contexts, Metadata, etc.), except Joblets, with the same name in both a project and its reference.